Crowdfunding in Spain: market history and current state

 Source: dozeninvestments.com

-The platform is open for investors from all EU countries but they have to present their NIE to access the Dozen offerings.
+The platform is open to investors from all EU countries, but they must present their NIE to access the Dozen offerings.
 Only accredited investors are permitted to invest more than 3,000 EUR in a single project.

 Conclusion

-With the ESCP regulations entering into force, Spanish crowdfunding market expects more opportunities and a new development leap.
+With the ESCP regulations having entered into force, the Spanish crowdfunding market expects more opportunities and a new development leap.
 This transition is expected to eliminate the existing limitations of the Spanish platforms and push the market to a new growth wave.
-With the new regulations adoption well underway, it’s time to explore closer Spanish crowdfunding platforms diversity, and see what it has to offer.
+With the adoption of the new regulations well underway, it’s time to explore the diversity of Spanish crowdfunding platforms and see what they have to offer.

 Top picks